 Does the work get done without much fuss?
 Or does your child procrastinate, complain, or refuse to do it altogether?
-If it’s the latter, you might be wondering what this behavior is all about.
+For some kids, writing isn’t a struggle.
+Others have a hard time putting their thoughts “on paper.”

 You might hear teachers refer to these skills as written expression.
 Learn more about trouble with written expression, and how you can help.

 Expressing ideas in writing is one of the hardest things kids do in school.
 Some kids are naturally good at it and like writing.
 Others aren’t, and they may drag their feet.